Yggdroot/LeaderF/README.md

 LeaderF
 =======

-This plugin is mainly used for searching files, buffers, mrus in large project.
+This plugin is mainly used for locating files, buffers, mrus in large project.

  - Written in Python.
  - Support for fuzzy and regex searching.